 The County does not wish to impede the Tribe's goals of restoring its Tribal sovereignty and diversifying its economy.
 One of the primary concerns of the County is ensuring that there are no marijuana or cannabis related products (i.e. edibles, concentrates, etc.) being brought onto the Rancheria for retail sale, nor that any such products are diverted off the Rancheria in any commercial sense in accordance with State law.
 This is due to the fact that this operation does not hold any County permits or State licenses to operate outside of the Rancheria.
-Another area of concern is to ensure that there will be careful monitoring of potential environmental law violations such as those that occurred last year, especially as cannabis cultivation on the Rancheria expands around its wetlands and protected areas.
+Another area of concern is to ensure that there will be careful monitoring of potential environmental law violations such as those that occurred last year.